Chukwuebuka-2003/Chukwuebuka-2003/README.md

 * 🖥️  See my portfolio at [My Portfolio](http://mainstack.me/gausoctavio)
 * 🖥️  I do write about data science, python and macine learning at [Medium Blog](http://www.medium.com/@ebulamicheal)
 * ✉️  You can contact me at [ebulamicheal@gmail.com](mailto:ebulamicheal@gmail.com)
-* 🧠  I'm learning Data Science and MLOps
+* 🧠  I'm a Data Scientist and I am currently learning Rust/Blockchain
 * 🤝  I'm open to collaborating on Data Science projects
 * ⚡  I love watching documentaries on Netflix